-Students may not access both the Mathematics Years 7-10 outcomes and content and the Mathematics Life Skills outcomes and content.
+Students may not access the Mathematics Years 7-10 outcomes and content.

 Course Description (Years 7 - 10)

 Mathematics is used to identify, describe and apply patterns and relationships.
 It provides a precise means of communication and is a powerful tool for solving problems both within and beyond mathematics.
 Mathematical ideas are constantly developing, and mathematics is integral to scientific and technological advances in many fields of endeavour.
 Digital technologies provide access to new tools for continuing mathematical exploration and invention.
 In addition to its practical applications, the study of mathematics is a valuable pursuit in its own right, providing opportunities for originality, challenge and leisure.